Configure the Traffic Nodes in an Atlas Cluster

 - Internal Address: This can be the same as the public address.
 Advanced configurations can optionally set this to a different hostname for inter-appliance communication.
 (See Optional Considerations when Setting Up Multiple Appliances in Atlas Clusters.)

 - Accepting New Client Connections: Be sure this is checked; otherwise, clients will not use the traffic node.
+As soon as this option is checked, the new setting takes effect automatically via Ajax scripting, and all new Bomgar customer client connections are routed to the affected traffic node per the Atlas cluster configuration.

 - Network Address Prefixes: When this field is populated, the master node attempts to assign a client to this traffic node if the client's IP address matches one of the network address prefixes.
 If the client's IP address matches more than one traffic node's network address prefixes, the client is assigned to the traffic node with the longest matching prefix.
 If the matching prefixes are of equal length, one of the matching traffic nodes is chosen at random.
 If a client's IP address does not match any network address prefixes, the client is assigned using the method configured on the main Cluster page (see Methods for Choosing Traffic Nodes in an Atlas Cluster).